Plea bargain: Consequences for innocent accused

-[P]lea bargains are just as likely in strong and weak cases.
-Prosecutors only need to adjust the offer to the probability of conviction in order to reach an agreement.
-Thus, weaker cases result in more lenient plea bargains, and stronger ones in relative harshness, but both result in an agreement. [...
-W]hen the case is weak, the parties must rely on charge bargaining ...
-But [charge bargaining] is hardly an obstacle.
-Charge bargaining in weak cases is not the exception; it is the norm all around the country.
-Thus, even if the evidence against innocent defendants is, on average, weaker, the likelihood of plea bargains is not dependent on guilt.

-Another situation in which an innocent defendant may plead guilty is in the case of a defendant who cannot raise bail, and who is being held in custody in a jail or detention facility.
+Another situation in which an innocent defendant may plead guilty is in the case of a defendant who cannot raise money for a bail bond, and who is being held in custody in a jail or detention facility.
 Because it may take months, or even years, for criminal cases to come to trial or even indictment in some jurisdictions, an innocent defendant who is offered a plea bargain that includes a sentence of less time than they would otherwise spend in jail awaiting an indictment or a trial may choose to accept the plea arrangement and plead guilty.

 Misalignment of goals and incentives

-Agency problems may arise in plea bargaining as, although the prosecutor represents the people and the defense attorney represents the defendant, these agents' goals may not be congruent with those of their principals.
+Agency problems may arise in plea bargaining as, although the prosecutor represents the people and the defense attorney represents the defendant, these agents' goals may not be congruent with those of their principles.
 For example, prosecutors and defense attorneys may seek to maintain good relations with one another, creating a potential conflict with the parties they represent.
 A defense attorney may receive a flat fee for representing a client, or may not receive additional money for taking a case to trial, creating an incentive for the defense attorney to settle a case to increase profits or to avoid a financial loss.

 A prosecutor may want to maintain a high conviction rate or avoid a losing high-profile trials, creating the potential that they will enter into a plea bargain that furthers their interests but reduces the potential of the prosecution and sentence to deter crime.
 Prosecutors may also make charging decisions that significantly affect a defendant's sentence, and may file charges or offer plea deals that cause even an innocent defendant to consider or accept a plea bargain.

 Issues related to cost of justice

 Another argument against plea bargaining is that it may not actually reduce the costs of administering justice.
-For example, if a prosecutor has only a 25% chance of winning his case and sending a defendant away to prison for 10 years, they may make a plea agreement for a sentence of one year; but if plea bargaining is unavailable, a prosecutor may drop the case completely.
+For example, if a prosecutor has only a 25% chance of winning a case and sending a defendant away to prison for 10 years, they may make a plea agreement for a sentence of one year; but if plea bargaining is unavailable, a prosecutor may drop the case completely.